IBM/docker101/lab1.md

 # Summary

-In this lab, you created your first container, and got to see first hand how linux namespaces were used to isolate it from the host and other containers.
-You learned that containers are isolated from each other, and also have a short start-up time (after the image is downloaded of course).
-This gives us the flexibility to schedule many containers on a single host.
+In this lab, you created your first ubuntu and nginx containers.

+Key Takeaways
+- Containers are composed of linux namespaces that provide isolation from other containers and the host.
+- Containers are fast and lightweight, which gives you the flexibility of starting multiple containers quickly.
+- Because of the two statements above, you can schedule many containers on a single host without worrying about conflicting dependencies.
+This gives you the advantage of making full use of the resources allocated to the host.